-These data show that urban tree canopy is experiencing negative growth in all four regions.
-In other words, the urban tree canopy is shrinking.
-Even though there may be individual tree planting activates that increase the number of urban trees within small geographic locations, the urban tree canopy is declining in all cities but one in this data set, and is declining in every region.
+Even though there may be individual tree planting activities that increase the number of urban trees within small geographic locations, the performance of activities to increase tree cover shows a negative baseline.

-The regional baselines from this data provide baselines for all projects within those regions.
 The Drafting Group did not use negative baselines for the Tree Planting Protocol, but determined to use baselines of zero.